mlambert125/new-java-curriculum/content/java-setup-2/_index.md

 ### Learning Objectives:

-- I can create a new project in IntelliJ
+- I can create and execute simple Java programs with IntelliJ
-- I can create a new repository on GitHub
-- I can connect an existing IntelliJ project to GitHub

 ## Introduction